-Teachers who are the most successful with PBL have some things in common.
+The most successful PBL teachers have some things in common.

-I've noticed this by seeing PBL practice thrive in several different contexts, having had the privilege of coaching educators the past six years, from busy cities like Los Angeles and New York, rural parts of South Carolina and North Carolina, and Kansas, Michigan, and Colorado.
+I've noticed this by seeing PBL practices thriving in many different contexts—from busy cities like Los Angeles and New York, to rural parts of South Carolina and North Carolina, to Kansas, Michigan, and Colorado.

 ● They know their students deeply, which allows them to design emotionally compelling projects for them.